Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 11. What are the promises of DAOs?
 12. What problems are DAOs meant to address?
 13. How to encourage DAOs to adopt best practices (identified in academic or grey literature)?
-	1. How can adopting best practices assist DAOs in making progress towards Web3 structural goals?
+	1. How can adopting best practices assist DAOs in making progress towards Web3 structural goals (or broader societal expectations or social responsibility; SDGs?)?
 	2. What should we measure to encourage adoption?
+	3. Will adoptin best practices improve accountability, transparency, and effectiveness of DAOs?
+	4. What does a well-managed and responsibly-governed DAO look like?
+	5. Should management and operations be included, or just governance?
 14. How to inspire trust in DAOs?

 Regarding the literature review process, I think we need to address the following questions: